-Social media often gets a bad rap, but it is fair to say it has a lot of positives too.
+Social media often gets a bad rap, but it is fair to say it has many positives.
 For one, I have lived in eight cities during my thirty-four years of life and am actively connected with friends from at least six of those places due to social media.
 And I love that!
-I also love to write and because of social media, I have been able to grow and expand my blog audience to people and places I couldn’t have otherwise reached if it weren’t for using different social media platforms.
-So for that, I owe social media a BIG thank you.
+I also love to write, and because of social media, I have grown and expanded my blog audience to people and places I couldn’t have otherwise reached if it weren’t for using different social media platforms.
+So, for that, I owe social media a BIG thank you.

 Wife: Oh my goodness.
-Did you see that Katie and Derek’s baby started singing her ABC’s yesterday?
-And she’s only 15 months!
+Did you see that Katie and Derek’s baby started singing her ABCs yesterday?
+And she’s only 15 months old!
 I wonder why ____ isn’t doing that yet.

 Husband: Yes, I saw.
 I would imagine he’s not saying them because he’s STILL A BABY!

 Wife: But do you think we should be worried?
 Maybe we should get him in tutoring?